GeoSpark/scoperoid/README.rst

 -------
 * I AM NOT RESPONSIBLE IF THIS BREAKS YOUR ANDROID DEVICE OR YOUR TEST EQUIPMENT, SENDS IT OUT OF CALIBRATION, VOIDS THE WARRANTY, OR RELEASES THE MAGIC BLUE SMOKE.
 IT IS BEING PROVIDED AS-IS.
-* This has only been tested on a Rigol DS1054Z and an Android Nexus 6 running Lollipop 5.0.1
+* This has only been tested on a Rigol DS1054Z and an Android Nexus 6 running Lollipop 5.0.1 and 5.1
 * It requires a "USB-on-the-go" adapter to enable the Android device to act as host, and this should ultimately plug in to the USB port on the *back* of the 'scope.
 * Currently it only detects the 'scope when it is plugged in *after* the app has been launched.